carla-simulator/carla/Docs/recorder_and_playback.md

 ### Recording and Replaying system

 CARLA includes now a recording and replaying API, that allows to record a simulation in a file and later replay that simulation.
-The file is written on server side only, and it includes which **actors are created or destroyed** in the simulation, the **state of the traffic lights** and the **position** and **orientation** of all vehicles and pedestrians.
+The file is written on the server side only, and it includes which **actors are created or destroyed** in the simulation, the **state of the traffic lights** and the **position** and **orientation** of all vehicles and pedestrians.

 All data is written in a binary file on the server.
 We can use filenames with or without a path.
 If we specify a filename without any of '\\', '/' or ':' characters, then it is considered to be only a filename and will be saved on folder **CarlaUE4/Saved**.
 If we use any of the previous characters then the filename will be considered as an absolute filename with path (for example: '/home/carla/recording01.log' or 'c:\\records\\recording01.log').